 If your children like Playmobil as much as mine, then this will be the place to be.
 Playmobil fun park is located on the National Road about 16 minutes from the city center.
 The park features different Playmobil themes such as pirates, a zoo, princess castles, police stations and more.
 It is a place for endless hours of play.
 The setting is spacious and even on busy days, kids will always be able to play.
 Large boxes full of Playmobil are constantly moved around by the staff.

 Suitable for tots

 There is a baby area for little ones.
 No danger of small pieces here.
 This makes Playmobil fun park suitable for children starting from 18 months old.
 I enjoy the (non-smoking) café next to the play area.
 Midday it is usually not very busy there, but it gets crowded over the weekend.
 The entrance on weekends is 9 euro per child, parents do not pay.
 Click here for information about opening hours and tickets.

 Visit a museum

-Book a family lunch
+Book a family lunch in the weekend

 Desserts at the Family Lunch & Kids Lab.
 A new one this Sunday with Xmas play & crafts. #makingmemories #familysunday #familyfun #familytime #kids #hotel #grecotelpallasathena #familyexperiencesblog #momblogger #familyblogger #familytravelblogger #athens #activities #christmas #family #kidsfood #familyvacation #familytravel #familytrip #familyfriendly #familyholiday #familyfun #familytime#familyvacay #travel #travelwithkids #travelingwithkids